-- We've chosen to represent GarterSnake programs as recursive structures. - This is sometimes called "abstract syntax" because it abstracts away all the syntactic details of the programs we are manipulating. - Recursive structures are our first-choice representation for information in Racket. - You will almost never go wrong choosing that representation.
+- We've chosen to represent GarterSnake programs as recursive structures. - This is sometimes called "abstract syntax" because it abstracts away all the syntactic details of the programs we are manipulating. - Recursive structures are our first-choice representation for information in Racket. - We would use a similar representation in Java, as we did in 05-4-javatrees.java - You will almost never go wrong choosing that representation.